JohnnyPrimus/MicroWakeWordV2Trainer/README.md

 ## Nvidia Driver Install, do only one of the below ##

-2.1 **WSL2: Install an NVIDIA driver on the Windows side only.** Download the latest driver from [nvidia.com](https://www.nvidia.com/Download/index.aspx) and install it normally on Windows.
+2. **WSL2: Install an NVIDIA driver on the Windows side only.** Download the latest driver from [nvidia.com](https://www.nvidia.com/Download/index.aspx) and install it normally on Windows.
 Do **not** install a separate NVIDIA Linux driver inside WSL - WSL2 shares the Windows host's driver via GPU passthrough, and installing one inside Ubuntu will break it.

-2.2 **Native Ubuntu: Install NVIDIA and CUDA drivers .**
+2. OR: **Native Ubuntu: Install NVIDIA and CUDA drivers .**

    To install Nvidia drivers on Ubuntu, start by installing the Ubuntu proprietary driver installer: